 A Permit is Required for the Following:

-- Any tree or native vegetation which is a threatened species, threatened species habitat or is part of an Endangered Ecological Community as defined under the NSW Threatened Species Conservation Act 1995
+- Any tree or native vegetation which is a threatened species, threatened species habitat or is part of an Endangered Ecological Community as defined under the NSW Biodiversity Conservation Act 2016 or Commonwealth Environment Protection and Biodiversity Conservation Act 1999

 The current Development Control Plans (DCPs) can be viewed on Councils planning page